There are lots of reasons why you might like to have a handy day-trip plan for NYC.

 At any rate, here’s how I spent the day there:

-Getting off the bus, I took a quick subway ride uptown (video below) to the Modern Museum of Art.
+Getting off the bus, I took a quick subway ride uptown (video below) to the Museum of Modern Art.
 This is the place where many eclectic, out-of-the-box works get their first shows.
 The museum has an amazing variety of multimedia and interactive exhibits, including film, painting, metal sculptures and light displays.
 There’s a sculpture garden with refreshments available and lots of quiet areas to sketch or contemplate art in glorious solitude – even in the midst of Manhattan.

 Walking up to MoMA in midtown Manhattan.